Maya Stepper Opts For Hair Extensions Instead Of A Shirt In Hilarious New Instagram Post

 “You Make My Day,” wrote a supporter.

-Maya sometimes shares topless updates periodically on Instagram, and did just that on December 21, 2019.
+Maya sometimes shares topless updates on Instagram and did just that on December 21, 2019.
 That time, she wore a pair of fishnet stockings and a white towel in her hair.
 She sat on a white bed and propped up her knees at a diagonal to censor her chest.
 The bombshell held the phone in her hand to take the selfie, giving a hint of a smile.
 She captured the reflection of two mirrors in the backdrop.